Planning Your PR Budget in teal text over a pink photo of a vintage calculator

 Approach

 Before media outreach is even a twinkle in our eye, we start with research.
 We do a competitor analysis to see how our client’s competition is garnering coverage.
 We then do a dive into reporters who have covered topics relevant to our client’s industry, begin monitoring them on social media, and read all of their recent articles.
 We don’t stop there.
-We also analyze market trends, set up monitoring on key topics so we can stay on top of breaking news, and we brainstorm.
+We also analyze market trends, set up monitoring on key topics so we can stay on top of breaking news, and brainstorm.

 Let’s just say we know who the reporter is, how many dogs they own, and what they order at Starbucks.
 The world is built on relationships, and it’s about quality, not quantity.

 Typical agencies charge hourly, which is where your budget can really explode if they are spending a lot of time on admin activities, such as compiling reports, internal meetings, client meetings and more.
 Oh, and you’ll pay for however many agency people are in the meeting.
 So if Jimbo bills at $250 an hour and Karen bills at $175, you just paid $425.
-If they send you meeting notes, tack an additional $100 on to that.
+If they send you meeting notes, tack an additional $100 onto that.

 This is why 8THIRTYFOUR uses value-based pricing.
 You pay for the results, and your retainer remains the same, month after month.